DemographyDemography

 Relative to children in mixed-generation households, child-only households are vulnerable in a number of ways.
 Child-only households are predominantly clustered in the poorest households; three out of four children living in child-only households are in the poorest 20% of households.
 In addition to the absence of adult members who may provide care and security, they are at risk of living in poorer conditions, with poor access to services, less (and less reliable) income, and low levels of access to social grants.

-There has been very little robust data on child-headed households in South Africa to date, as this household form is so rare that it is not easily identified through household surveys.
+There has been very little robust quantitative data on child-headed households in South Africa to date, as this household form is so rare that it is not easily identified through household surveys.
 The figures should be treated with caution as the number of child-only households forms just a very small sub-sample of the General Household Survey.
-In 2022, only 73 children (unweighted) were identified as being in child-headed households, out of a sample of 23,000 children.
+In 2022, only 73 children (unweighted) were identified as being in child-headed households, out of a sample of nearly 23,000 children.

 1 see, for example, Meintjes H, Hall K, Marera D & Boulle A (2010) Orphans of the AIDS epidemic?
 The extent, nature and circumstances of child-headed households in South Africa.
 AIDS Care, 22(1): 40-49.